-8. Partners not agents: Unlike in Partnership, partners in LLP have their individual interests they are not agents of other partners and are not liable for the acts of other partners.
+8. Partners not agents: Unlike in Partnership, partners in LLP have the individual interests they are not agents of other partners and are not liable for the acts of other partners.

-10.Whistleblowing: Partnership Act has no provisions with respect to whistleblowing, however, to protect the interests of employees and for proper investigation provisions for whistleblowing have been made.
+10.Whistleblowing: Partnership Act has no provisions concerning whistleblowing, however, to protect the interests of employees and for proper investigation provisions for whistleblowing have been made.

 There are many advantages of LLP over Partnership.
 One has to select an appropriate business configuration according to one’s needs.